ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/tree-data/index.md

 To enable selection set `gridOptions.rowSelection` to 'single' or 'multiple' as normal.
 However there are some restrictions to be aware of.

-### Selecting Groups and Children

-The property `groupSelectsChildren` does not work with tree data.
-This is because groups in tree data are rows passed by the application that may or may not have children - a group is simply a normal row that has another row as a child.
-Given groups and leaf node are logically identical, it is not possible to treat them differently in selection.

-If you want to achieve something similar to `groupSelectsChildren` then you should listen on the selection events and do the selection yourself in your application.
-You will come across edge cases where only your application will understand what the best selection outcome is.

 ### Checkbox vs Click Selection

 Click selection is supported with tree data.
 However when you are displaying tree data, clicking rows for selection is confusing as mouse clicks are also used for expanding / contracting rows.
 For this reason we recommend not using click selecting and preferring checkbox selection instead.